moralesangel/test-evd/README.md

 # emergency-vehicles-detection
 This Deep Learning project is develop to detect emergency vehicles (ambulance, police cars, ...) using street audio.
 CNN and chroma features will help us achieve this goal.

+# Demostration
+To test this model, dowload backend folder and in that directory run: pip install -r requirements. txt Then run: python api.py

+It will take a few seconds, but you will start seeing in the terminal the detection, of the model in real time.
+You can also use this simple website I created to see what the model is detecting: https://evd-frontend.netlify.app

+You can now try to reproduce sounds next to your computer like ambulance sirens, but also other sounds, and see what the model detects.
+Have fun!

+# Project Description

 ## Getting data
 We will use this dataset for our purposes: https://research.google.com/audioset/dataset/index.html This dataset give us Youtube urls to vides about different noises, like helicopters, wind, car engines, traffic noise, ... and of course emergency vehicle noises.